SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

   <!-- -->

   Global class:
-- Create a new global class (the example uses the name `zcl_demo_test`) and copy and paste the following code in the *Global Class* tab in ADT.
+- Create a new global class (the example uses the name `zcl_demo_abap`) and copy and paste the following code in the *Global Class* tab in ADT.
 - The method in the private section makes use of local types that are defined in the CCDEF include.
 In the example the method is deliberately included in the private visibility section.
 Having it like this in the public section is not possible due to the use of local types.
 - The `if_oo_adt_classrun~main` implementation contains method calls to this method.
 It also contains method calls to a method implemented in a local class in the CCIMP include.
 - As a prerequisite to activate the class, you also need to copy and paste the code snippets further down for the CCDEF and CCIMP include.
 Once you have pasted the code, the syntax errors in the global class will disappear.